 Identify Cross-sells and Upsells

 Many CSMs are responsible for cross-selling and upselling to customers, which is crucial in increasing revenue.
-They are best placed to identify opportunities for customers with unmet needs and therefore recommend additional products and services.
+In any Customer Success Manager’s typical day, they have to identify opportunities for customers with unmet needs and recommend additional products and services.
 Such customers may have reached their usage limit for their current plan or have enquired about a feature that isn’t supported on their pricing tier.

 Schedule a demo with one of our experts to take a deeper dive into Churn360Book a demo